-Homefront: The Revolution confirmed for Mac
+Is Homefront: The Revolution for Mac still happening?

 — Dambuster Studios (@DSDambuster) April 14, 2016